BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/xrechnung/error_analysis.md

 ![](/images/connectornav/data_exchange/xr_valid3.png)

-This means that the generated XInvoice could not be validated successfully.
+This means that the generated XRechnung could not be validated successfully.
 Press **View Files** to view the generated files.

 ![](/images/connectornav/data_exchange/xr_valid4.png)